ansible/community-docs/contributor_path.rst

 You can find available communication channels in the `Communication guide <https://docs.ansible.com/ansible/devel/community/communication.html>`_.

-The most interactive one is on Libera.Chat IRC where many Ansible projects and working groups have dedicated `channels <https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels>`_.
+The most interactive one is on `Matrix/Libera.Chat IRC` where many Ansible projects and working groups have dedicated `channels <https://docs.ansible.com/ansible/devel/community/communication.html#general-channels>`_.

 Community Meetings
 ------------------

-The important project-scale decisions are made by the community and the Steering Committee at weekly IRC meetings in the ``#ansible-community`` Libera.Chat IRC channel.

-If you want to see what is on the agenda, refer to the issues in the `community-topics repository <https://github.com/ansible-community/community-topics>`_.
-If you want to submit a topic, create an issue in the repository.

-The other important Libera.Chat IRC meetings impacting the whole project which you can join are:
+The important `Matrix/Libera.Chat IRC <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_ meetings impacting the whole project which you can join are:

+- Ansible Community meeting in the ``#ansible-community`` channel.
-- the Ansible Core IRC meeting in the ``ansible-meeting`` channel.
+- Ansible Core meeting in the ``#ansible-meeting`` channel.
-- the Documentation working group IRC meeting in the ``ansible-docs`` channel.
+- Documentation working group meeting in the ``#ansible-docs`` channel.

 See the `meeting schedule <https://github.com/ansible/community/blob/main/meetings/README.md#schedule>`_.

 The Bullhorn newsletter
 -----------------------

-Subscribe to `The Bullhorn newsletter <https://docs.ansible.com/ansible/devel/community/communication.html#the-bullhorn>`_ which is released biweekly and contains brief news important for the Ansible developer community.
+Subscribe to `The Bullhorn newsletter <https://docs.ansible.com/ansible/devel/community/communication.html#the-bullhorn>`_ which is released weekly and contains brief news important for the Ansible developer community.

 Contributor summit
 ------------------